Ryo-N7/Ryo-N7.github.io/_posts/2022-12-01-iran-usa-tactical-review.md

 generational overhaul will be needed.
 Speaking of overhaul, will they keep going with `Carlos Queiroz` who only returned a few months before the World Cup?
-The Asia Cup is already coming next year (or most likely moved to early 2024 because its in Qatar…), so decisions are going to be needed somewhat quickly.
+The Asia Cup is already coming next year (or most likely moved to early 2024 because it's in Qatar…), so decisions are going to be needed somewhat quickly.
 This is especially pertinent when you consider that their World Cup preparations were rather poor with `Queiroz` himself only re-joining the team in September!